Single Touch Payroll To Affect All Employers

 For some businesses, the only change you’ll need to make is reporting more frequently instead of once at the end of a financial year.
 If you currently use payroll or accounting software that offers Single Touch Payroll, you can start reporting any time.

 All Xero business edition plans are STP compliant and are relatively easy to setup.
 MYOB users should check that they are on the latest version and complete the STP readiness check.
 Quickbooks Online users may find that they need an additional KeyPay subscription depending on the number of employees.
+Along with this, consider getting a free checking account for the ease of transactions for your clients.

 Our advice is to become STP ready as soon as possible to avoid any fines or penalties in the future from the ATO.
 Don’t wait until the deadline to discover that you need help enabling STP in your software, or need to move to STP compliant software!